memfault/interrupt/_drafts/gnu-make-guidelines.md

 make: *** No targets.
 Stop.
 ```

-Overriding variables can be confusing!
+Overriding variables can be confusing, and should be used with caution!

 ### Target-specific variables